 Publishing and copyright

 Whether retaining copyright or not, it is important to read publishing agreements carefully to check that they allow the final author manuscript (accepted version) to be self-archived in the Institutional Repository.
 Please keep a copy of all agreements signed with publishers/conference organisers as it may be useful to consult these for items you submit.

 Publisher PDFs: the majority of publishers do not allow their formatted PDFs to be made available online in repositories.
 Please do not submit this version unless you are sure it can be made available.
 A list of publishers who may permit their PDFs to be posted in repositories is available here.
 If you have published a paper using the Gold Route, please still upload the accepted for publication version of your manuscript as we can replace this with the appropriate published version ourselves.

 Publisher policies: we can check the copyright restrictions for each paper you deposit by using the SHERPA/RoMEO database and by checking publisher copyright policies.
 If the information is not available online for your research output, then we can contact the publishers for permission on your behalf.

 Third party copyright material: please also remember that you may need to obtain permission from the appropriate copyright holders for any third party copyright material that has been included in your submitted work.
-For further information please see: Third party copyright material and the Institutional Repository.
+For further information please see: Third party copyright material and the Research Repository.

 A standard copyright transfer agreement and the alternatives are described below: